-Where a pupil needs a specific item of equipment or facilities, we will work alongside Parents/Guardians and relevant professionals to enable this to happen, when this is appropriate and manageable.
+Where a pupil needs a specific item of equipment or facilities, we will work alongside parents/guardians and relevant professionals to enable this to happen, when this is appropriate and manageable.

-5.11 Evaluating the effectiveness of SEN provision
+5.11 Evaluating the effectiveness of SEND provision

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

-Reviewing pupils' individual progress towards their goals each term

-Reviewing the impact of interventions after 6 weeks
+- Reviewing pupils' individual progress towards their goals each term. - Reviewing the impact of interventions after 6 weeks. - Using Pupil Voice. - Monitoring by the SENCO. - Using provision maps to measure progress. - Holding annual reviews for pupils with EHCPs.

-Using pupil voice

-Monitoring by the SENCO/ Assistant SENCO

-Using provision maps to measure progress

-Holding annual reviews for pupils with EHC plans
+Special Educational Needs & Disabilities Policy

-5.12 Enabling pupils with SEN to engage in activities available to those in the school
+5.12 Enabling pupils with SEND to engage in activities available to those in the school

-All of our extra-curricular activities and school visits are available to all our pupils, including our Breakfast club and after-school clubs.
+Our extra-curricular activities and school visits are available to all of our pupils, including our Breakfast Club and after-school clubs.